 Notes

-• Store any leftovers, once fully cooled, in an airtight container at room temperature for 3 days, in the fridge for 5 days.
+• Store any leftover muffins, once fully cooled, in an airtight container at room temperature for 3 days, in the fridge for 5 days.
 Or freeze in a zip top storage bag with as much air removed as possible for up to 6 months.
 Thaw in the fridge or at room temperature.

 • Serve chilled or slightly warmed.

-• Use plain whole milk yogurt instead of the butter.
+• Use plain whole-milk yogurt instead of the butter.

 • Add ½ cup chocolate chips to the batter if desired.